anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 ### Types of feeds

-If you are distributing packages inside your network, a shared network folder will be a good place to store packages.
+If you are distributing packages inside your network, a shared network folder would be a good place to store packages.

 In cases where you want to distribute packages to users outside of your local network (e.g. to your clients), you can publish the package to an online NuGet server, like Azure Artifacts ([instructions](../todo)).

 When adding a feed, you can specify if the source contains regular NuGet packages, QueryStorm extension packages or both.
-If you specify that a source contains only regular NuGet packages, the source will not be included when searching for QueryStorm extensions, and vice-versa.
+If you specify that a source contains only regular NuGet packages, the source will not be included when searching for QueryStorm extensions and vice-versa.

 Out of the box, two package sources are included:

 - Nuget.org
 - QueryStorm Extensions Feed

 Nuget.org is the main repository of .NET packages and is used in QueryStorm for installing packages into projects.
-By default, it's feed type is set to "NuGet packages" so it will not be used when searching for extension (unless you change its feed type).
+By default, it's feed type is set to "NuGet packages" so it will not be used when searching for extensions (unless you change its feed type).

 The "QueryStorm Extensions Feed" contains only QueryStorm extensions made by our team.
-It's purpose is to be a place users can download general-purpose extensions from.
-To publish to this feed, users should request access via our support email address.
+It's purpose is to be a place where users can download general-purpose extensions from.
+To publish to this feed, users should request access via our [support email address](mailto:support@querystorm.com).

 For distributing packages to your own clients, as mentioned, you should use a network share or create your own Azure Artifacts feed ([instructions](../todo)).
-Your clients should add your feed into their list in order to be able to install your packages.
+Your clients should add your feed into their list in order to be able to install the packages.

 ## Publishing extension packages